 Sciatica is a term used to describe nerve pain in the leg that is caused by irritation and/or compression of the sciatic nerve.
 Sciatica originates in the lower back, radiates deep into the buttock, and travels down the leg.

-Sciatica is often characterized by one or more of the following symptoms:
+The symptoms of sciatica are commonly felt along the path of the large sciatic nerve.
+Sciatica is often characterized by one or more of the following features:

 The Sciatic Nerve and Sciatica

 The sciatic nerve is the largest single nerve in the body and is formed by the union of 5 nerve roots in the lumbar and sacral spine.
 There are 2 sciatic nerves in the body—the right and left nerves, supplying the corresponding lower limb.

 A few anatomical characteristics of the sciatic nerve include:

 - Origin.
 Starting at the level of the spinal segment L4, the sciatic nerve is formed by the merging of spinal nerves roots from L4 to S3.3 The emerging nerve roots converge into a single sciatic nerve making it large and bulky, typically up to 2cms in diameter.1